TRANSPORT &

 Food and Beverage

-Passengers can enjoy their meal at a local restaurant at their own expense.
+Passengers may enjoy snacks at their own expense.

 Recommended Dress